Tesla workers ask for employee safety plan, clarity on pay

-(Reuters) - A group of Tesla Inc workers on Monday asked the electric car maker's board to provide a plan to address employee safety and information on pay and promotion.
+(Reuters) - A group of Tesla Inc (TSLA.O) workers on Monday asked the electric car maker's board to provide a plan to address employee safety and information on pay and promotion.

 The worker group, which hopes to become part of the United Automobile Workers union, said Tesla had a safety record worse than that of "sawmills and slaughter houses".